 Apprenticeships and training courses are both forms of professional learning and development.
-They boast similar benefits, but the timelines and demands are very different.
+Although they boast similar benefits, the timelines and demands are very different.

-Let's compare apprenticeships and training courses so you can pick the right learning avenue for your teams.
+Let’s compare apprenticeships and training courses so you can understand the similarities, differences and which one is right for you, your employer and career.

-- An apprenticeship involves long-term learning, whereas training can be completed much quicker
+- An apprenticeship involves long-term learning, whereas training can be completed in a shorter space of time

 - An apprenticeship is government funded, whereas training tends to be paid for privately by the employer